-NOTE: The University of New Mexico has a detailed system for hazardous waste management which can be found on the website for UNM Environmental Health and Safety.
+NOTE: The University of New Mexico has a detailed system for hazardous waste management which can be found on the website for UNM Environmental Health and Safety at https://ehs.unm.edu/.
 All chemicals used in the MLS Teaching Laboratory are listed with the UNM Environmental Health and Safety.
 The list is available upon request.